Magic vs Hawks Prediction — AI Finds CAN'T MISS NBA Lines & Props (Nov 4)

 Orlando vs Atlanta Prop Picks (AI)

-Remi is pouring through loads of data on each player.
-In fact, anytime the Magic and Hawks play there’s always several intriguing angles to key in on.
+AI algorithm Remi is pouring through loads of datapoints on each player.
+In fact, anytime the Magic and Hawks play there’s always several intriguing trends to key in on.
 Not to mention games played at State Farm Arena in Nov seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: N. Alexander-Walker over 20.5 PTS+AST.